kentlisa/hangman/README.md

 This is a revised version of the classic game of hangman.
 This one-player game allows the user to play against the computer, where the computer thinks of a word and the user can try to outwit it.
 The user enters one letter at a time, until they have guessed the chosen word, or lost all their lives.

+## Table of Contents
+1. Aims
+2. Useage Instructions
+3. The Code
+    1. Initialising the class
+    2. check_guess
+    3. ask_for_input
+    4. play_game

 ## 1. Aims

 This project was designed to test my new skills in python and git.
-I was tasked with importing modules, writing code to obtain user input, and writing several functions with different purposes.
-These functions are outlined in Section 3.
+I was tasked with importing modules, writing code to obtain user input, and writing several functions and methods with different purposes.
+I also put into practise new skills in OOP, by creating the Hangman class.
+The code behind these features are outlined in Section 3.

 ## 2. Useage Instructions

-Simply download the game file, run it in your terminal, and enjoy the game!
+Ensure that you have Python3 installed.
+Simply download the **milestone_5.py** file, run it in your terminal, and enjoy the game!

 ## 3. The Code